-The LANDFIRE Public Raw and Model Ready Event feature classes are compilations of natural disturbance and vegetation/fuel treatment events that occurred between 1999 and 2016.
+The LANDFIRE Public Raw and Model Ready Event feature classes are compilations of natural disturbance and vegetation/fuel treatment events that occurred between 1999 and 2022.
 All acceptable data were systematically converted to the standard LANDFIRE Events format (Appendix A).
 During the conversion process, natural disturbances and vegetation/fuel treatments were assigned to a LANDFIRE event type (Appendix B).
+Data from 1999-2020 were processed by calendar year and data from 2021-2022 were processed by fiscal year.
+Fiscal year is from October 1st through September 30th.